christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 new MyObjectC(); // {}
 {% endhighlight %}

-Now all these snippets of code gave the same result, but they work a bit differently.
-First we will look at traditional JavaScript and then we will start comparing that with the new ES6 class syntax.

 ### The constructor
 So why do we use a constructor?
 As stated above it is a construct to instantiate multiple instances of objects that looks and behaves the same.
-Note here that there are no restrictions to the instantiated object, you can manipulate it however you want after it has been created.
-An object instantiated by a constructor or a normal function does not differ in that sense.
+An object instantiated by a constructor, a normal function or ES6 class does not differ in that sense.
 Where it differs though is a property on the constructor function called "prototype".
 Now, you have probably heard about "prototypal inheritance" and we will take a look into that now.
 Let us compare again by adding a method to the object:

 {% highlight javascript %}
 // With a constructor